mfem/web/src/annotated/ex6.md

 }
 ```

+---

 #### Defining Variables and Spaces
-In the next section we create the finite element space, i.e., specify the finite element basis functions on the mesh.
+In the next block of code, we create the finite element space, i.e., specify the finite element basis functions on the mesh.
 This involves the MFEM class and `FiniteElementSpace`, which connects the space and the mesh.
-The code in lines [112-113](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L112-113) is essentially:
+The code in [lines 112-113](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L112-113) is essentially:

 ```c++
 H1_FECollection fec(order, dim);
 FiniteElementSpace fespace(&mesh, &fec);
 ```

+---

 #### Set up the error estimator
-We use the metioned ZZ error estimator in lines [160-174](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L160-174)
+We use the mentioned ZZ error estimator in [lines 160-174](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L160-174)

-- **Error Estimator**
+**ErrorEstimator**

   - `ZienkiewiczZhuEstimator`: computes element errors by subtracting a “smoothed” gradient (recovered via `DiffusionIntegrator`) from the original.

   - `LSZienkiewiczZhuEstimator`: a least‐squares variant activated with `-ls`, useful for certain mesh types.

   - In 3D on non-hexahedral meshes, Tikhonov regularization improves conditioning.

 ```c++